 - Regular check-ups– so we can identify problems and intervene in the disease process as early as possible

 - Show you how to clean your teeth thoroughly.
 This can be tricky because teeth are hard and robust, gums are soft and delicate, and dental plaque is colourless and sticky.
-It is a skill that needs to be taught and practiced.
-If your teeth are crowded, or you have bridges, implants or dentures, you may need to learn some special skills.
+It is a skill that needs to be taught and practised.
+If your teeth are crowded or have bridges, implants, or dentures, you may need to learn some special skills.

-- Remove plaque and tartar from your teeth to make cleaning easier.
+- Remove plaque and tartar (calculus) from your teeth to make cleaning easier.

 - Help you to select the best equipment for brushing and flossing.
 If you aren’t sure which type of toothbrush to buy or whether you need an interdental brush, we can point you in the right direction.